 Do you have a powerful magnetic presence?

-If you have ever struggled with making your mark as a leader, I am going to suggest that it has more to do with your presence than your skills and capabilities as a leader.
+If you have ever struggled with making your mark as a leader, I am going to suggest that it has more to do with your presence than your skills and capabilities.

-I was speaking with a delightful professional woman last night who was struggling to be seen heard and noticed for what she knows she is capable of.
+I was recently speaking with a delightful professional woman who was struggling to be seen, heard and noticed for what she knows she is capable of.
 She talked of feeling invisible, passed over and not respected or valued for her work.

 A magnetic presence is our ticket to being seen, heard and noticed for all the right reasons.

 We all know people who have a magnetic presence.
 They are the people who command attention every time they walk into a room, not because they are the loudest or the best leaders but because they have that special something that draws us in.